 Skip to content

-Lab E2: First API Plugin
+Lab E2: Build an API

 In this lab you will set up an API based on Azure Functions and install it as an API plugin for Copilot for Microsoft 365.